icon-community/icon.community/content/blog/2022/2022-03-31-icon-development-update-march-2022/index.md

 ### ICON Bridge

-* Finalize ICON Bridge integration on Binance Smart Chain.
+* Finalize ICON Bridge integration on BNB Smart Chain.
 * Continue ICON Bridge integration on Harmony.

 We are excited to continue working on bringing BTP and ICON Bridge to life in April.
 To stay up to date with the latest developments, be sure to [subscribe to our newsletter](https://foundation.us15.list-manage.com/subscribe?u=d8b1e5594bd92c54dc0c7141c&id=fbc02bbf32) and [join us on Discord](https://discord.com/invite/7a75Hf3cFm)!